rpmuller/ePubs/WP1.md

 approximate equality.
 How, then, do we arrive at the idea of absolute equality?
 Or do we, perhaps, have no such idea?

 Let us take a concrete case.
-The metre is defined as the length of a certain rod in Paris at a certain temperature.
-What should we mean if we said, of some other rod, that its length was exactly one metre?
+The meter is defined as the length of a certain rod in Paris at a certain temperature.
+What should we mean if we said, of some other rod, that its length was exactly one meter?
 I don't think we should mean anything.
-We could say: The most accurate processes of measurement known to science at the present day fail to show that our rod is either longer or shorter than the standard metre in Paris.
+We could say: The most accurate processes of measurement known to science at the present day fail to show that our rod is either longer or shorter than the standard meter in Paris.
 We might, if we were sufficiently rash, add a prophecy that no subsequent refinements in the technique of measurement will alter this result.
 But this is still an empirical statement, in the sense